Explicit Constructions of Sum-Rank Metric Codes from Quadratic Kummer Extensions: Introduction

 \subsection{Organization}

 The remainder of this paper is organized as follows.
-Section II introduces the foundational concepts necessary for our purpose.
-In Section III, we establish a general construction of sum-rank metric codes through function field extensions.
-Section IV presents the explicit sum-rank metric codes via quadratic Kummer extensions and introduces a new specialized construction, including a case of elliptic function fields.
+Section II introduces the fundamental concepts required for our purpose.
+In Section III, we develop a general construction of sum-rank metric codes via function field extensions.
+Section IV provides the explicit sum-rank metric codes using quadratic Galois extensions and presents a new specialized construction, including an instance involving elliptic function fields and the comparison with the GV-like bound.
 Section V concludes this paper.